Advice & Tips

 Find the information you need for your next lighting or decor project with articles from the Lamps Plus experts.

-When shopping for new lamp shades on our site or in our stores, you'll see shades listed with different measurements.
+When shopping for new and replacement lamp shades on our site or in our stores, you'll see shades listed with different measurements.
 These measurements are always listed the same way; the distance in inches across the top, across the bottom, on the slant (if applicable) and height.
 If you are replacing an existing shade, measure the old shade using this same method with a ruler or retractable tape measure.

 Here are the four shade measurements you'll need: